Jordan Neely: What happened in NYC subway chokehold case?

 "Daniel never intended to harm Mr Neely and could not have foreseen his untimely death."

-According to NBC News, he graduated from high school in 2016 and was most recently living in the New York City bureau of Queens.
+According to NBC News, he graduated from high school in 2016 and was most recently living in the New York City borough of Queens.

 During his time in the Marines, he achieved the rank of sergeant and earned a number of awards including Marine Corps Good Conduct Medal.
 He was discharged in June 2021.